getwax/bls-wallet/contracts/README.md

 Lower-cost layer 2 transactions via a smart contract wallet.

-**Note:** _while these contracts have been formally audited, they are not deemed ready for production use._
+**Note:** _These contracts are in the process of being formally audited and are currently NOT recommended for production use._

 ## Background